-Office 2007 and more recent are supported as well as Office 2003 and older.
+Office 2007 and more recent are supported (tested up to version 2019, 64-bit) as well as Office 2003 and older.
 This menu is compatible with Word, Excel and PowerPoint.
 Read the instructions carefully because the installation procedures are different for each of the three pieces of software!

 You can also customize the shortcut keys if you want/need to!

 Here are the instructions for installation with MS Office 2007 and above, just in case the official website goes inaccessible someday.

 -> Open MS Word, the Subversion ribbon should appear.

 Copy the files

 Then select “Excel Add-Ins” from the “Manage” drop-down list and click “Go”.